America's Detrimental Drug Policy

 Some members of Congress have also been working on legislation to legalize psilocybin for medical use on a federal level.

-As these substances have had their regulations relaxed or have even become fully legal, what have we seen?
+What have we seen as these substances have had their regulations relaxed or even become fully legal?
 That life continues to function and that the majority of the population uses legal drugs responsibly.
-There hasn’t been any detrimental effect on our nation or to our society.
+There hasn’t been any detrimental effect on our nation or our society.

-Decades ago Portugal had increasing problems with heroin.
+Decades ago, Portugal had increasing problems with heroin.
 Their response was similar to the United States.
 They enacted harsh penalties for drug use and strict enforcement.
-By the 1990s, half of their prison population was incarcerated for drug related crimes and yet the drug problem continued to exist, again just like the US.
+By the 1990s, half of their prison population was incarcerated for drug-related crimes, and yet the drug problem continued to exist, again just like in the US.
 In 2001, they tried a different approach.
 Portugal became the first nation in the world to decriminalize all personal drug use.

-In the years since, Portugal has seen a large reduction in drug use, in HIV and hepatitis rates (which spreads through needle sharing/reuse in drug communities), overdose rates, drug related crime, and of course in incarceration rates.
-Despite having fully decriminalized all personal drug use, Portugal currently has a drug use rate lower than the average amongst European nations.
+In the years since, Portugal has seen a considerable reduction in drug use, HIV and hepatitis rates (which spreads through needle sharing/reuse in drug communities), overdose rates, drug-related crime, and, of course, incarceration rates.
+Despite having fully decriminalized all personal drug use, Portugal currently has a drug use rate lower than the average among European nations.

-Drug dealing and manufacturing remains illegal in Portugal, but any person caught having a 10 day supply or less of hard drugs on their person, such as cocaine and heroin, is sent to a doctor and a social worker, the types of people best adept at handling drug addiction.
-That is a far more sensible policy than here in the US and it has proven to work for decades.
+Drug dealing and manufacturing remain illegal in Portugal, but any person caught having a 10-day supply or less of hard drugs on their person, such as cocaine and heroin, is sent to a doctor and a social worker; the types of people best adept at handling drug addiction.
+That is a far more sensible policy than in the US, and it has been proven to work for decades.

-There are mountains of evidence which show us that harsh penalties to drug use makes the problem worse, whereas decriminalization of personal use improves the situation in every metric.
+There are mountains of evidence that show harsh penalties for drug use make the problem worse, whereas decriminalization of personal use improves the situation in every metric.

-We should ask ourselves one final question: Why should the government be telling an adult what they can or can’t put in their own body?
+We should ask ourselves one final question: Why should the government tell adults what they can or can’t put in their bodies?
 That is a very anti-freedom stance from a country that declares the greatness of freedom every day.

-The reason we have freedoms and rights is to ensure that others don’t get to dictate their personal morality onto us.
-One person can’t force their beliefs onto the rest of the public, no matter if it is beliefs around religion, relationships, or recreation.
+We have freedoms and rights to ensure that others don’t get to dictate their personal morality onto us.
+One can’t force their beliefs onto the rest of the public, whether it is beliefs around religion, relationships, or recreation.

-If America had spent more time simply thinking about our rights as individuals, we might have been able to avoid the entire War on Drugs all together.
+If America had spent more time simply thinking about our rights as individuals, we might have been able to avoid the entire War on Drugs altogether.

-It is time for America to focus on laws that protect our citizens from each other, not from themselves.
-And it is time to base our policies off of science and data, not personal intuitions or beliefs.
+It is time for America to focus on laws protecting our citizens from each other, not themselves.
+We must also base our policies on science and data, not personal intuitions or beliefs.

 Decriminalize personal drug use.
-Let doctors and drug counsellors deal with addiction, and leave police to deal with more serious crimes.
+Let doctors and drug counselors deal with addiction and leave the police to deal with more serious crimes.

 We can save American lives and taxpayers’ money.